 Top bar hives are single-story beehives that can be used in both hobbyist and commercial beekeeping.
 In a top bar hive, the comb hangs downwards from removable bars.
 These bars form the roof of the beehive.
 A top bar hive has one rectangular box only.
 It is wide and allows for beekeeping methods that have little interference with the honey bee colony.
 Top bar hives generally have very high beeswax yields but less honey yields.
+Other types of types of popular beehives are the Langstroth and the Warré hives (check out our article on the comparison of these beehives).
 Read on as we discuss top bar beekeeping for beginners.

 History of Top Bar Hives

 The design of the original top bar beehive owe its invention to J.D.
 Tredwell and P. Paterson in 1965.
 That decade saw the emergence of long top-bar hives.
 Some minor improvements were done on the beehive in the 1970s.
 There are 2 major variants: the Kenyan Top Bar Hive (KTBH) and the Tanzanian top bar hive.

 Tanzanian Top Bar Hive

 The Tanzanian top bar hive has straight sides.
 It was developed in Tanzania as a result of government efforts to move farmers away from log hives.
 Harvesting honey in the original Tanzanian log hives resulted in brood comb getting destroyed.
 The Tanzanian top bar hive helped beekeepers avoid damaging brood comb by allowing minor inspection before honey harvesting.